 Dr Juliana Calabria Holley

-Her PhD research focused on developing breathable protective coatings for the sustainable and low embodied energy material, adobe brick.
+Her PhD research focused on developing breathable protective coatings for the sustainable and low-embodied energy material, adobe brick.
 The study approach was based on surface engineering strategies such as adsorption process and porosity systems.
 The interfacial modifications attained were the development of hydrophobic and bactericide nano membranes by means of sol gel process initially containing an inorganic precursor linked to organic molecules.

 The mechanisms used to understand adobe degradation reactions were mirrored in clay surface reaction such as ion exchange reactions dependent on the ion concentration, hydration, pH, Zeta potential, and other ions.
-According to this research the sol-gel membranes stabilized the surface of the adobe samples by substituting some of the top layer ions by organic molecule groups.
+According to this research the sol-gel membranes stabilised the surface of the adobe samples by substituting some of the top layer ions by organic molecule groups.

 Fibre reinforced cement (FRC) is a durable, fire and corrosion resistant material widely used in the construction industry.
 Coupled with the low cost of Portland cement, these properties make it ideally suited for applications such as roofing tiles and sidings.
-The FIBCEM material will consist of a cement based sandwich composed of a foam cement core and fibre reinforced cement skins.
+The FIBCEM material will consist of a cement-based sandwich composed of a foam cement core and fibre-reinforced cement skins.
 The foam core will be produced using a nano-scale foaming agent to ensure the formation of an optimum closed cell foam structure with a micro-scale cell size with a narrow cell size distribution.
 Both the foam and the skins will be reinforced with nano-clays to improve both the mechanical and transport properties of the material.
 The foam cement core will result in a lower density compared to existing FRC, whilst the reinforced skins will ensure the mechanical properties are improved.
 Added functionality in the form of decreased thermal conductivity and increased sound insulation properties will result from the foam core.